-Also if you are doing the sale with a friend they will be better placed to know how much you want to sell it for, as you may be busy with another buyer or on a loo break.
+Also if you’re doing the sale with a friend they will be better placed to know how much you want to sell it for, as you may be busy with another buyer or on a loo break.

 If something is worth a lot of money don't undervalue it.
 If it doesn't sell you can always use eBay!

 Car boot sales are notorious grounds for hagglers.
 Buyers are on the hunt for a great bargain.
 So try and be flexible with the price.

 If a lot of buyers are put off by your price tags, rethink your pricing structure and put new prices on.
 But be firm and polite if you’re not willing to accept an offer.

 A car boot sale is much more fun than uploading items on eBay and waiting for them to sell, especially if you get the chance to do one with a friend or your family in the sunshine.

 Enjoy counting up your takings and working out how much of a profit you made in just a couple of hours!
 I have managed to make £100 in a day with my sister.